A low discrepancy sequence on graphs

 \subsection{Additional Comparisons}

 In this section, we compare our method to a natural alternative: computing a function interpolation from the sampled subset $W\subset V$ to the entire set of vertices $V$, and then integrating that estimate against $\nu^*$.
 A recent method for this function interpolation is graph sampling set selection (GSSS) \cite{sakiyama2019eigendecomposition}, which is built on taking a weighted linear combination of columns of the spectrally filtered graph Laplacian.
 We compare to this method in Figure \ref{fig:gsss} on the community graph data set proposed in \cite{sakiyama2019eigendecomposition}.
-We compare using both the original adjacency matrix $A$, and using the adjacency matrix $A^2$, as the starting set of edges.
+We compare using both the original adjacency matrix $A$, and using the two-hop adjacency matrix $A^2$, as the starting set of edges.
 We take $\nu^*$ to be the inverse density of each community, normalized.
 Again, we compare across 1000 instantiations of the graph with $N=1000$ points, and report the mean and standard deviation of the error at each fraction of points kept.
 The function being regressed in each instantiation is chosen to be constant on each community, with the value randomly choosen from a uniform distribution.

 Finally, we demonstrate that the bound \eqref{quadest} on the quadrature error is independent of the number of data points for problems of fixed complexity.
 In this experiment, we return to the two cluster example from Figure \ref{fig:twocluster} while varying the number of data points.
 The graph created from this point cloud remains fixed, constructed with a Gaussian kernel of bandwidth $\sigma=0.1$.
 In Figure \ref{fig:varyN}, we vary the number of data points and plot the quadrature error for a fixed number of Leja iterations.
 After an initial level-off as the number of points grows, the error is more or less constant.
 This shows that the error does not have a strong dependence on $N$ for neighbor graphs built from a fixed sampling distribution.

 \bhag{Proofs} \textsc{Proof of Lemma~\ref{lemma:frostman}.}\\

 Let $\nu^*$ be an equilibrium measure.
 If $\nu\in\mathcal{P}$, then for all $t\in [0,1]$, $(1-t)\nu^*+t\nu\in\mathcal{P}$, and therefore, $t=0$ is a minimum for